silver2row/motocape/README.md

     If you need rations or supplies of help, ask away.
 I should be knowledgeable by that point in time.

+...

     I added a new bunch of software I got from adding, making additions, and reading.
-    Some are from www.w3schools.com, a book I already mentioned, and a person from Freenode at #beagle!
+    Some are from www.w3schools.com, a book I will mention, and a person from Freenode at #beagle!

 Seth